Berwick Street, and the rivals in love – Jessie Matthews and Evelyn Laye

 Jessie and Henry Lytton Jnr performing together in Charlot's Revue in 1925, two months before they married.

-At the Gargoyle club, situated in Meard Street -- a stone’s throw from Berwick Street -- a friendly Laye (at least on the surface) genially greeted Matthews when she arrived with her husband.
-The two women would have previously met at theatrical parties but they didn’t know each other well and sitting at the table facing each other, observers of the two well-known actresses would have noted how they contrasted in looks and temperament.
+At the Gargoyle club, situated in Meard Street, not a stone’s throw from the street where Matthews was born but in some respects a million miles away, Evelyn Laye genially greeted Matthews when she arrived with her Sonnie.
+The two women had met at various theatrical parties but they didn’t know each other well.
+Sitting opposite each other at the table, observers that night noted how the two actresses contrasted both in looks and in temperament.

-The blue-eyed blonde Laye was tall, cool and sophisticated but maybe slightly aloof (Sonnie would later say that she was sexually frigid), although certainly not classically beautiful, Matthews’ brown pageboy fringe and huge sparkling eyes contributed to a sexual attractiveness and zest for life that most men found utterly irresistible.
+The blue-eyed blonde Laye was tall, cool and sophisticated but maybe slightly aloof.
+Whereas Matthews, although not classically beautiful, had a sexual attractiveness and zest for life that a lot of men found utterly irresistible.

-They both had one thing in common, however, and that was their love for, it has to be said less than Greek, Sonnie Hale.
+They both had one thing in common, however, and that was their love for Sonnie Hale.

 The starlet Jessie Matthews in 1927